Zaydo123/poof/README.md

-# Scrpd: The Premier Web Scraping Framework -- WORK IN PROGRESS
+# Poof: The Premier Web Scraping Framework -- WORK IN PROGRESS

 ## Overview

-**Scrpd** is a comprehensive web scraping framework designed for versatility and efficiency in data extraction from the web.
-This framework is a boon for developers, data analysts, and businesses looking to harness the power of web data for a variety of applications.
-Whether it's competitive analysis, market research, or automated data collection for machine learning models, Scrpd equips you with the tools needed to extract and process web data effortlessly.
+**Poof** is a comprehensive web scraping framework designed for versatility and efficiency in data extraction from the web.
+Tailored for developers, data analysts, and businesses, Poof is the perfect tool for competitive analysis, market research, or automated data collection for machine learning models.
+It equips users with the tools necessary to extract and process web data effortlessly.

 ## Key Features

-- **Versatile User-Agent Generation:** Simulate requests from a wide range of devices and browsers, enhancing the success rate of scraping diverse web content.
+- **Versatile User-Agent Generation:** Simulates requests from a wide range of devices and browsers to enhance the success rate in scraping diverse web content.
-- **Customizable Request Headers:** Craft request headers to seamlessly blend into traffic, minimizing the chances of detection and blockage.
+- **Customizable Request Headers:** Allows crafting of request headers to blend seamlessly into web traffic, minimizing detection and blockage.
-- **Robust Testing Suite:** Integrated with a comprehensive testing framework to ensure reliability and robustness in your scraping operations.
+- **Robust Proxy Management:** Incorporates advanced proxy handling, including support for HTTP, HTTPS, SOCKS4, and SOCKS5 proxies, to overcome access restrictions and maintain anonymity.
-- **Modular Design:** Extensible and adaptable architecture allows for easy integration with other tools and customization to fit specific scraping needs.
+- **Modular Design:** Facilitates easy integration with other tools and customization to meet specific scraping requirements.

 ## Modules and API Reference